mozilla/ecosystem-test-scripts/docs/reference-guides/testrail_metric_interpretation_guide.md

 **Suitable**

 This test case is suitable and can be prioritized for automation.
-These cases have been evaluated by Test Engineering, SoftVision or project engineers are automatable.
+These cases have been evaluated by Test Engineering, SoftVision or project engineers as automatable.

 **Completed**